humhub/humhub/protected/humhub/docs/guide/developer/content.md

 }
 ```

-Urls pointing to a `ContentContainerController` action should be created by using the `ContentContainerActiveRecord::createUrl()` function.
+Urls pointing to a container action should be created by using the `ContentContainerActiveRecord::createUrl()` function.
 This will add the required cguid parameter to your request.

 ```php